mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/broker/index.md

 It caught the reverse shell!

-### Stabilizing the shell
+### Spawning a tty & establishing persistence

+Let's use SSH to spawn a tty and to establish persistence.

 Our home folder doesn't contain a `.ssh` folder, so I'll create one.
-Then I'll create a private key and I'll add the corresponding key to `authorized_keys`.
-Finally I'll connect over SSH to Broker.
-This way, I'll have a much more stable shell.
+Then I'll create a private key, and I'll add the corresponding public key to `authorized_keys`.
+Finally, I'll connect over SSH to Broker as `activemq`.

 ## Getting a lay of the land